 Colorado ranks near the bottom of the country in education funding – at 42 out of 50 states.
 Colorado spends around $2,000 less per pupil than the national average.

 A Bond and a Mill Levy are unique opportunities to improve student environment and learning experience.
-Given this unique opportunity, the Board of Education wanted to place our community – parents, teachers, students and community members – in the role of developing these recommendations.
-The CPAC was made up of a group of 75 community members and they met for a collective 2000 volunteer hours in order to develop the 2016 Bond and Mill Levy.
+Given this unique opportunity, the Board of Education seeks to place our community – parents, teachers, students and community members – in the role of developing these recommendations.
+The CPAC is made up of a group of 60-75 community members who meet regularly in order to develop the bond and mill levy package that eventually go to the board and then to voters.

-In general, bond projects are awarded based on need.
-The facilities team conducts in-depth facility analyses and prioritized projects.
+In general, bond projects are awarded based on school need.
+The facilities team conducts in-depth facility analyses and prioritizes projects throughout the district.
 What this means is that every school will not receive the same amount of investment, but rather the schools with the greatest facility needs will receive larger investment.

-All students will benefit from the 2016 mill levy and targets funds to our neediest students.
-In considering two similar schools – one with 40% students in poverty and second with 80% students in poverty – the latter school would receive approximately 50% additional funding.
+All DPS students have benefitted in some way from the 2016 mill levy, which also targets funds to our neediest students.
+In considering two similar schools – one with 40% students living in poverty and another with 80% students in poverty – the latter school would receive approximately 50% additional funding.

 DPS does not get a significant amount of funding from marijuana taxes.
-In the two years since marijuana legalization, DPS has received no funding from state marijuana taxes.
+Since marijuana was legalized in 2014, DPS has received no funding from state marijuana taxes.

 However, the City of Denver collects taxes on marijuana sales, and some of those funds go towards youth marijuana prevention and education.
 DPS receives about $1 per student from these sources to provide after-school and summer programs.

-There are individual citizen oversight committees for both the 2012 bond and the 2012 mill levy.
-The bond oversight committee ensures accountability for delivering projects scope and transparency around bond financial management.
+There are individual citizen oversight committees, appointed by the superintendent and the school board for both the 2016 bond and mill levy.
+The Bond Oversight Committee ensures accountability for delivering projects scope and transparency around bond financial management.
+The Mill Levy Oversight Committee ensures that mill levy funds are spent as originally intended and represented to the voters and tracks expenditures through an accountability system.

 A bond invests in classrooms.
 Bond funds help renovate older schools to update them for 21st-century learning, build brand-new school buildings and buy additional educational technology.
 A bond can invest in building upgrades such as critical maintenance, sustainability or cooling.

-The 2016 bond package will not likely increase the tax rate.
+The 2016 bond package did not increase the tax rate.
 This is because Denver total property value continues to rise with the influx of new residents and new buildings.
 DPS has also been a good steward of prior bond issues, refinancing in low-interest environment.

 The 2016 bond is investing $108 million toward upgrading learning spaces at our older facilities.
 This includes a flexible award to 161 schools/programs averaging $90,000 to make targeted improvements such as new, personalized furniture or upgrading classroom painting and flooring.
 For these awards, schools will have flexibility to work with their school communities and target the funds to meet their needs.
 For example, a school could choose to concentrate the money to update the school library or auditorium.